Main area: Mental Health Contract Permanent Hours

 Experience

-* Demonstrated ability to recommend, substantiate and communicate medicine-related information to mental health patients, carers, and clinical staff
+* Demonstrate the ability to appropriately recommend, substantiate and communicate medicine-related information to mental health patients, carers, and clinical staff

 * Previous evaluated experience of mentorship and training skills